artefactual/artefactual.github.io/docs/digipres.rst

 Software for digital preservation
 ----------------

-You would like to learn to program, and you are wondering which languages and tools would be the most useful?
+You are wondering which software are used in digital preservation?
+Which languages and tools would be the most useful?
 Here is `one answer from the Society of American Archivists`_, as well as an